memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

-We will define a model that's almost identical to the previous model, the only difference is that we will replace the GCN layers with the dense layers that have same number of units and same activation function.
-We will split our dataset into 3 groups using the same group sizes used for the training of the GCN model.
+We will define a model that's almost identical to the previous model, the only difference is that we will replace the GCN layers with the dense layers that have the same number of units and the same activation function.
+We will split our dataset into three groups using the same group sizes used for the training of the GCN model.

 ```python
 @mgp